 Senior Fellow of the Higher Education Academy (SFHEA)

 Fellow Royal Society for Arts, Manufactures & Commerce (FRSA)

 Land2 Landscape Research Group (UK), University of Leeds

-Drawing theory and practice; Drawing in an expanded field; Landscape and place-oriented practice; Abstract painting; Perspectives on collaboration and interdisciplinary learning in and through the arts; Students as partners in art and design higher education.
+Drawing theory and practice; Drawing in an expanded field; Landscape and place-oriented practice; Perspectives in Art & Design pedagogy.

 2017 Brown, M., Fieldsend-Danks, P., Sims, E. (2017) ‘Trading places: developing a disruptive model for interdisciplinary practice’, paper, in ‘Exploring Territories: The Changing Landscape of Art & Design Higher Education’, GLAD Conference, Manchester Metropolitan University.